skyfireitdiy/hotgo/README.md

 http.ListenAndServe(":8080", rpcserver)
 ```

-In order to prevent the compiler from optimizing the symbols, it is recommended to add the parameter `- gcflags= "- N-l"` when compiling.
+In order to prevent the compiler from optimizing the symbols, it is recommended to add the parameter `-gcflags= "-N -l"` when compiling.

 2. Make hot patch file.